Xe/site/blog/my-career-in-dates-titles-salaries-2019-03-14.md

 # My Career So Far in Dates/Titles/Salaries

-The following tables are a view on my software career in dates/titles/salaries I was employed (company names omitted).
 Let this be inspiration to whoever is afraid of trying, failing and being fired.
 Every single one of these jobs has taught me lessons I've used daily in my career.

 ## First Jobs